 NOTE: Inflate the main compartments in a 2 or 3 step sequence.
 If you fully inflate one main compartment when the others are empty you may damage the internal baffles that separate the compartments.

 NOTE: Our Bravo electric pump is designed with an automatic shutoff when set to correct pressure.
 If you are using the supplied foot pump, it is designed to go up to just 4 PSI.
 If you are unsure of how much pressure is in the tubes just keep pumping until you can’t pump anymore.
-When in doubt, pump it out.
+When in doubt, pump it up.

 The keel is the last air chamber to be inflated (4PSI)